mmikowski/powercss/README.md

 - Released 2016-03-25

 ### Version 1.1.x (current)
-- Added support for CSS conditional
+- Added support for CSS conditional expressions
 - Changed built-in keys to use "bottom" instead of "btm", as this was needlessly confusing.
 Example: `_border_btm_` becomes `_border_bottom_`.